The general position avoidance game and hardness of general position games: The avoidance game played on Cartesian products

-In {\rm\cite[Theorem 2.5]{klavzar-2021e}} it is proved that player B wins the $\gp$-achievement game for any connected bipartite graph.
-Whereas, solving the $\gp$-avoidance game for arbitrary connected bipartite graphs appears to be very difficult.
-This fact is in part justified by following results obtained for grids and cylinders.
+In {\rm\cite{klavzar-2021e}}, it is proved that player B wins the $\gp$-achievement game for any connected bipartite graph.
+In the following two theorems, we show that the same behaviour occurs in grids $P_n\cp P_m$, but fails in cylinders $C_n\cp P_m$, which are subclasses of connected bipartite graphs.

 \begin{theorem} If $n\geq 3$ and $m\geq 2$, then B wins the $\gp$-avoidance game on $P_n\cp P_m$. \end{theorem}